Lyceris-chan/selfhost-stack/README.md

 ### Local LAN Mode
 AdGuard Home utilizes **DNS Rewrites** to direct internal traffic to your local IP, ensuring optimal performance and local SSL access.

+## <a id="split-tunnel"></a>🧭 WireGuard Split Tunneling (Default)

+WireGuard is configured for split tunneling so remote devices only route **private LAN ranges** through the VPN, while normal internet traffic stays direct.
+This keeps browsing fast and avoids unnecessary VPN routing.

+- **Current default**: `WG_ALLOWED_IPS=10.0.0.0/8,172.16.0.0/12,192.168.0.0/16`
+- **Full tunnel option**: change to `0.0.0.0/0, ::/0` if you want all traffic routed through your home VPN.
+- **Where to adjust**: edit `zima.sh` before deployment and re-run the script so WG-Easy regenerates profiles with the new allowed IPs.

 ## <a id="advanced-setup"></a>📡 Advanced Setup: OpenWrt & Double NAT